15 Beautiful Hidden Places in Sydney

 Wendy’s Secret Garden

-Created by Wendy Whitely in the 1990s, the garden now forms part of the Lavender Bay Parklands, a collection of green spaces and parks in and around Lavender Bay.
+Created by Wendy Whitely in the 1990s, the garden is now part of the Lavender Bay Parklands, a network of green spaces and parks in the area.

-Keen to visit this hidden spot?
-Check out our guide to the Lavender Bay walking track which also takes in this beautiful secret garden.
+Read our guide on the Lavender Bay Foreshore Track which includes this beautiful secret garden.

-But paying the entrance fee to the Pylon Lookout is something you won’t regret, because the views from the top are absolutely stunning, and the small museum inside is a delight too.
+However, the entrance fee is well worth it.
+The views from the top are spectacular, and the small museum inside is an unexpected treat.

-Keen to visit this hidden gem?
-Check out our guide to the Harbour Bridge Pylon Lookout with all the details and more photos.
+Read our guide on the Harbour Bridge Pylon Lookout with more information and photos.

 Queens Beach in Vaucluse